FalixNodes-Software/KB-articles/content/_posts/falix/dashboard/2025-02-19-server-console.md

 On the right side of the tab bar (Minecraft only), you will find a few handy controls:

 - **Popup** -- opens the console in a separate popup window so you can monitor your server on a second screen.
-This is a premium feature.
+This is a **premium feature**.
 - **Share** -- creates a shareable link of your console logs, perfect for asking for help.
 - **View Mode** -- toggles between graph and simple resource views (more on this below).
-- **Clear** -- clears the messages in the currently active filtered tab.
-This button appears when you are on the Errors, Warnings, or Chat tab.
+- **Clear** -- when you are on the main Console tab, this clears all console messages.
+When you are on the Errors, Warnings, or Chat tab, it clears only that tab's filtered messages.
+- **Export** -- appears on the Errors, Warnings, and Chat tabs, letting you download the filtered messages.

 ### Exporting Tab Messages

-When you are viewing the Errors, Warnings, or Chat tab, an **Export** button appears.
-Clicking it downloads the filtered messages as a `.txt` file with a filename like `server-errors-{id}-{date}.txt`.
+When you are viewing the Errors, Warnings, or Chat tab, an **Export** button appears alongside the Clear button.
+Clicking it downloads the filtered messages as a `.txt` file with a filename like `server-errors-{id}-{date}.txt`, `server-warnings-{id}-{date}.txt`, or `server-chat-{id}-{date}.txt` depending on the active tab.
 This is useful when you want to save a record of issues or share them with someone helping you troubleshoot.

 ### Players Panel